micohasanen/stream-packer/README.md

 # Not perfect solution

-This little app rewrites the playlist to use pre-defined bandwidth rates, so player's have an easier time guessing which level to pick.
+This little app rewrites the playlist to use pre-defined bandwidth rates, so players have an easier time guessing which level to pick.
 It's not perfect, but reduces the risk of getting a bad playlist from Cloudflare.

 We can only wish for Cloudflare to add a feature to make custom playlist variants, but for now, it's hacks or choosing another platform.
-At this point I'm too far into integrating this into our system, so no point of return.
+At this point we're too far into integrating this into our systems, so no point of return.

 # How to use